ITHF table hockey: World Table Hockey Tour

 In 2003/04, the first worldwide league, EuroLeague (EL), was created.
 6 tournaments formed the league, The tournaments were Helsinki Open, Oslo Open, Riga Cup, Swedish Masters, Moscow Open and Czech Open.

 The league has changed name to World Table Hockey Tour (WT), and consists every year of around 15 tournaments.
 The original 6 tournaments (B6) were still regarded as the most important tournaments, and were called the Big Six tournaments.
-After the main tournaments were called SuperSeries, and at season (2021/2022) there are planned 6 SuperSeries tournaments (in Slovenia, Latvia, Sweden, Estonia, Czech Republic and Russia).
+These tournaments were later renamed to SuperSeries, and in the 2021/2022 season there were 6 SuperSeries tournaments (in Slovenia, Latvia, Sweden, Estonia, Czech Republic and Russia).